Italian pasta king puts company in hot water with anti-gay comment

 After saying he would not, he spoke at length about his belief in the "classic family", adding however that he supported gay marriage, which is illegal in Italy, but not adoptions by gay couples.

-In the United States, gay marriage is legal in 13 states and, unlike in Italy, the gay rights movement continues to build momentum and break down barriers.
+In the U.S., gay marriage is now legal in 13 states and, unlike in Italy, the gay rights movement continues to build momentum and break down barriers.

 "I'm Italian, I'm gay, I'm married legally to a man, I have three adopted children.
 I had Barilla pasta for dinner last night.
 Today, tomorrow and forever more I will choose another brand of pasta.
 Good bye Barilla!
 You lose!!!"
 David De Maria wrote on Barilla's U.S. Facebook page.